-David Felix Sutcliffe is an Emmy Award-winning journalist and documentary filmmaker whose work is rooted in racial justice.
+David Felix Sutcliffe is an Emmy Award-winning journalist and documentary filmmaker whose work is rooted in racial justice and countering Islamophobia.
 His film (T)ERROR, co-directed with Lyric R. Cabral, is the first documentary to capture an active FBI terror sting.
 Variety Magazine praised the film as "a vital exposé" and Newsweek said it was "astounding", declaring it one of the best documentaries of the year.
-It premiered at the Sundance Film Festival, was nominated for an Independent Spirit Award and received a 2017 Emmy Award for Outstanding Investigative Documentary, and is available worldwide on Netflix.
+It premiered at the Sundance Film Festival, received a 2017 Emmy Award for Outstanding Investigative Documentary, and is available worldwide on Netflix.

 David's work investigates the gap between American principles and policy.
 His films have been broadcast globally and translated into nearly 20 languages.
 His work has been funded by the Ford Foundation, the Open Society Foundation, the Sundance Documentary Fund, the Tribeca Film Institute, the Bertha BRITDOCS Journalism Fund, the International Documentary Association, and the Open Society Foundation.
 In 2015, he was awarded the Emerging Documentary Filmmaker Award from the International Documentary Association and named by Indiewire as a Director To Watch.

 He is a former fellow of the Sundance Edit Lab and the Sundance Creative Producing Lab and is currently a Soros Equality Fellow and a Pew Fellow.
 His producing credits include the Sundance Award-winning CRIME + PUNISHMENT (Hulu/IFC Films 2018), QUEST (POV/First Run Features 2017), WHITE FRIGHT (The Guardian 2018, Director/Producer), and ADAMA (PBS 2011, Director/Producer).